Derik17/Git-Training/README.md

-# Treinamento para entender o GITHUB.
+# Treinamento base do GITHUB.